k8ssandra/k8ssandra/docs/content/en/install/gke/_index.md

 Feel free to update the parameters used during this guide to match your target deployment.
 The following should be considered a minimum for production workloads.

+### _Note_ Quotas

+This installation slightly exceeds the default quotas provided within a new project.
+Consider requesting the following quota requests to allow for the provisioning of this installation.

+TODO identify quota limits that need to be updated

 ## Terraform

 As a convenience we provide reference [Terraform](https://www.terraform.io/) modules for orchestrating the provisioning of cloud resources necessary to run K8ssandra.
 If you do not have Terraform available, or prefer to create cloud resources manually, skip over to the [Manual Provisioning](#manual-provisioning) section of this guide.